-When you go for a job interview, you are competing against equally qualified candidates.
+When you go for a job interview, you compete against equally qualified candidates.
 You will need to be a notch above the rest.
-Recruiting industry experts say that a job interview isn’t over when you walk out of the room.
+Recruiting industry experts say that a job interview isn’t over when you leave the room.

 Thank You: Golden Words

 According to HR managers, an email is the most appropriate method for a potential candidate to thank an interviewer.
-More than two-thirds of interviewers surveyed say that it helps to receive a thank you message after an interview.
+More than two-thirds of interviewers said it helps to receive a thank you message after an interview.
 So much so that this can impact the recruiter’s decision about hiring the candidate.

-Even if you have had a telephonic interview, reach out to the recruiter to thank them for their time.
+Even if you have had a telephone interview, reach out to the recruiter to thank them for their time.
 A well-written thank you email could tilt the balance in your favor.
-What about if you were interviewed not by one person, but a hiring panel?
-You do not need to send separate thank you notes to every panel member.
-However, make sure to send a copy of the thank you email to all the members.
+What about if you were interviewed not by one person but by a hiring panel?
+You do not need to send separate thank-you notes to every panel member.
+However, make sure to send all the members a copy of the thank you email.

 Be Prompt

-It is good business etiquette to send a thank you email as soon as possible after you have had your interview.
-If for some reason, you are unable to do so immediately, make sure that the email goes out within the first twenty-four hours.
+Sending a thank-you email promptly after your interview is considered good business practice.
+If you are unable to do so immediately, make sure that the email goes out within the first twenty-four hours.

 Create A Clear Subject Line